“I was worried I'd be sacked if I told the truth or that it wouldn't remain confidential.”

 These findings corroborate with the levels of worry present in different age groups.
 Our research reveals that the youngest age bracket, the 18-24s, were less likely to worry about telling their employer (though 61% would still worry about this), whereas the age groups which are traditionally more established in their workplace worried more.
 Numbers peaked in the 35-44 year old age group, where 73% of those surveyed would worry about telling their employer about a condition.
 This was reflected across the adjacent age groups, with 72% of 45-54 year olds worrying about telling their employer and 71% of 25-34 year olds.

 It was those working part-time or self-employed who would worry most about disclosing their mental health condition.
 Only 22% of part-time workers felt that they could tell an employer.

 We all live in the shadow of workplace mental health stigma

-Our research illustrates that there is still a definite stigma around mental health in the workplace.
+Our research into mental health statistics illustrates that there is still a definite stigma around mental health in the workplace.
 What was unanticipated was the response from those who do not live with a mental health condition – they seemed even more alert to the stigma surrounding mental health than those with a condition.
 Staggeringly, over 79% of the people we spoke to without a mental health condition worried that they wouldn’t be able to tell their employer if they did have one.
 This clearly demonstrates a continuing taboo.
 Poppy Jaman, CEO of Mental Health First Aid England, agreed with this lurking sense of stigma:

 “Sadly, Priory’s research findings are indicative of the stigma that continues to shroud mental health and the impact it has on those who are experiencing a mental health issue.
 We already know that one in six British workers will experience a mental health problem at some point in their career, but the fear of discrimination often prevents them from accessing help and support early on and these latest figures further demonstrate the very real fear that employees have around disclosing mental health issues to their employers.”

 Have you ever called in sick with a mental health condition?